 My name is Irma and I help new bloggers to learn the ropes.
 There is a lot to take in that first year of blogging, from choosing a niche to changing your mindset from worker bee mentality to that of successful entrepreneur.

-I like to focus on practical information and positive thinking, so if that sounds good to you please sign up for my weekly newsletter of tips and free stuff for bloggers.
-Be sure to grab my Copywriting Checklist so that you can follow along while you read this post.
+I like to focus on practical information and positive thinking, so if that sounds good to you please sign up for my weekly newsletter of tips for bloggers.
+Be sure to sign up so you can grab my Copywriting Checklist and use it to follow along while you read this post.

 What copywriting is and is not: 4 differences